Best Practices

 • Team coordination

-Use Reply Sparingly:
+Use Reply for:

 • Updates on progress

-• Questions for client
+• Questions for the client

 • Deliverable ready notifications